Soul Train: Influence

 Some commentators have called Soul Train a "black American Bandstand", another long-running program with which Soul Train shares some similarities.
 Cornelius acknowledged Bandstand as a model for his program; as the years advanced and Soul Train evolved into a tradition in its own right, he tended to bristle at the Bandstand comparisons.
+(Note: In episode 338 of the series, which aired in October 1980, guest performer Rick James begins cavorting with audience members only to have Cornelius stop him and tell him "This ain't Bandstand!")

 In 1973, Dick Clark, host and producer of Bandstand, launched Soul Unlimited — controversial for its pronounced racial overtures — to compete directly with Soul Train.
 Cornelius, with help from Jesse Jackson, openly accused Clark of trying to undermine TV's only black-owned show.
 Agreeing, ABC canceled it after a few episodes.
 Clark later agreed to work with Cornelius on a series of network specials featuring R&B and soul artists.

-Cornelius was relatively conservative in his musical tastes and admitted he was not a fan of the emerging hip hop genre, believing that the genre did not reflect positively on African-American culture (one of his stated goals for the series).
+Cornelius was relatively conservative in his musical tastes and admitted he was not a fan of the emerging hip-hop genre, believing that the genre did not reflect positively on African-American culture (one of his stated goals for the series).
 Even though Cornelius featured rap artists on Soul Train frequently during the 1980s, he publicly would admit to the artists' faces, such as Kurtis Blow, that the genre was one that he did not understand.
-As rap continued to move further toward hardcore hip hop, Cornelius admitted to being frightened by the antics of groups such as Public Enemy.
+As rap continued to move further toward hardcore hip-hop, Cornelius admitted to being frightened by the antics of groups such as Public Enemy.

 Rosie Perez testified in the 2010 VH1 documentary Soul Train: The Hippest Trip in America that Cornelius also disliked seeing the show's dancers perform sexually suggestive "East Coast" dance moves.
 Cornelius admittedly had rap artists on the show only because the genre was becoming popular among his African-American audience, though the decision alienated middle-aged, more affluent African Americans like himself.
 This disconnect, which was openly mocked in an In Living Color sketch titled Old Train, where Cornelius and the show were lampooned as extremely old and out of touch, eventually led to Cornelius stepping down as host in the early 1990s, and the show losing its influence.

 Questlove, drummer for hip-hop band The Roots and a fan of the program, authored a book chronicling Soul Train.
 Titled Soul Train: The Music, Dance, and Style of a Generation was published in 2013.